 In truth, SUVs don’t need to be this fast.
-The 503bhp V8 petrol we’ve tested hits 60mph in a claimed 5 seconds, but given the startling weight transfer on a full-bore start, it feels faster yet.
+The 519bhp V8 petrol hits 62mph in a claimed 5.3 seconds, but given the startling weight transfer on a full-bore start, it feels faster yet.
 In most driving scenarios you’ll not get close to unleashing all of its horsepower, but on the occasions you do rev out a couple of its gears, it’s shockingly rapid.
 The 567bhp SVR model hits 62mph in just 4.5sec, with both the remapped engine and faster-acting transmission explaining the substantial time saving over the lesser V8.